eCommerce Above The Fold Optimization - 12 Proven Conversion Boosters

 While they’ll attract the visitor’s attention, they may also affect your page load speed.

-Don’t just stop there.
-Make sure the padding for above-the-fold content is customized for smaller screens.
+For starters, make the padding for above-the-fold content customized for smaller screens.

 Notice how the above the fold example from SkinnyTies is all optimized for the device screen it’s hosted on?

-Further, pay close attention to the font as well.
-While a 22 px may work for desktop, you may need to resize it to 18 px for mobile.
+While a 22 px font size may work for desktop, you may need to resize it to 18 px for mobile.

 The same goes for navigation bars.
 Check how they appear on smaller screens.